xleon/xleon.github.io/_posts/2017-04-06-uwp-mobile-side-loading.md

 ## Device setup

-To install any app compiled with a test certificate or coming from an untrusted source (like HockeyApp), the user needs to enable Windows developer mode on the device:
+To install any app compiled with a test certificate or coming from an untrusted source (like HockeyApp), the user needs to enable Windows developer mode on the device.
+Go to settings > Update & Security > For developers and select "Developer mode":

 <div style="text-align:center">
     <img src="/images/dev-mode.png" alt="windows developer mode">